bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:21:35

-Cool, yeah, so I guess as we're kind of looking at where things are evolving to support more of that vision, who here has heard of `Taproot`?
+Cool, yeah, so I guess as we're kind of looking at where things are evolving to support more of that vision, who here has heard of Taproot?
 Raise your hand, all right.
 So we got a lot of people who've heard of Taproot.
-If you haven't, `Taproot` is a recently activated new feature for Bitcoin.
+If you haven't, Taproot is a recently activated new feature for Bitcoin.
-And a lot of what I've seen online suggests that, like, Taproot fixes a lot of these things, and `Taproot` is really good.
+And a lot of what I've seen online suggests that, like, Taproot fixes a lot of these things, and Taproot is really good.
 So what's going on with Taproot and the Lightning Network, and how might this thing that has been activated, but doesn't necessarily mean it's deployed yet, how might that change the shape of what's possible?

 Jonathan Harvey Buschel: 00:22:15

 I could give some answers here.
-So I think one thing that `Taproot` can fix, assuming it's widely deployed, is the privacy of channel openings.
+So I think one thing that Taproot can fix, assuming it's widely deployed, is the privacy of channel openings.
 So we have this on-chain footprint when we open a channel and we close the channel, and we have these scripts in there, right, to give some guarantees about refunds and making sure that we're like locking up the funds for the channel correctly and then exiting correctly.
 And right now that is very obvious, right?
 If you look on chain, you can find, you know, channel opens and closes.